 Positive reinforcement – If your Labrador is biting too hard, it’s essential to stop them immediately.
-You can do this by giving them something they are allowed to bite or calling one of their names.
-If you redirect them with a toy, make sure you provide the toy, so they understand it’s not okay to use your body for playtime.
+You can do this by giving them something they can bite or calling one of their names.
+If you redirect them with a toy, make sure you provide the toy so they understand it’s not okay to use your body for playtime.

 Don’t yell – Yelling at your Labrador can be seen as an act of aggression.
 It will only make the problem worse and lead to future issues.
 If you can stay calm, this is more likely to help them modify their behaviors with positive reinforcement techniques.